Editor's Note: This post has been updated with new links and content.

 Also, dimensional weight didn't always apply to ground shipments.
 It started with air packages, and ground was not subject to DIM.
-When the carriers started applying ground dimensional weight, neither carrier applied it to the postal-hybrid services.
+When the carriers started applying ground dimensional weight in 2015, neither carrier applied it to the postal-hybrid services.

 The Future of Dimensional Weight

 Lots of shippers assume that the carriers will lower the published dimensional factor down again.